Flood safety advice for your property

 Planning for a flood

-Making your church building more resilient can reduce the impact of water entering your church and also aid the recovery process.
+Making your building more resilient can reduce the impact of water entering and also aid the recovery process.
 Steps you can take include:

 • Where possible, relocate more vulnerable items to higher levels and try to raise as much as possible above likely flood levels

-• For Church Halls consider more flood-resistant flooring such as concrete with tiles instead of carpet
+• Consider more flood-resistant flooring such as concrete with tiles instead of carpet

 • Where possible, use plaster, which is more water resistant, on walls or on the part of the wall

-• If you can, use floodproof materials such as plastic skirting, stainless steel, solid wood or plastic fixtures/fittings or even removable fixtures/fittings at vulnerable levels.
+• If you can, use floodproof materials such as plastic skirting, stainless steel, solid wood or plastic fixtures or even removable fixture at vulnerable levels.

 Recovery after a flood